-As noted in Table 3.2, the ACG considers adalimumab, golimumab, and infliximab effective for induction of remission.
-Though there exist no head-to-head trials comparing the TNF inhibitors, the ACG notes that high rates of remission and lower rates of corticosteroid usage have been observed with infliximab compared to adalimumab.
-Adalimumab has been associated with higher rates of all-cause and UC-related hospitalizations compared to other TNF inhibitors.
-In addition to the TNF inhibitors, the ACG also recommends the use of vedolizumab or tofacitinib for patients with both moderate and severe disease.
-The ACG does not offer specific recommendations concerning the sequence of treatment as head-to-head data is limited.
-However, the ACG does acknowledge that the use of treatments with fewer systemic effects (i.e., oral budesonide or vedolizumab) is an emerging clinical practice.
-Such treatments may be preferred for some patient populations, such as older patients who may have a higher risk of infection.
+The ACG does not offer specific recommendations concerning sequencing of treatment as head-tohead data is limited.
+However, it is noted that higher rates of remission and lower rates of corticosteroid usage have been observed with infliximab compared to adalimumab.
+In addition, adalimumab has been associated with higher rates of all-cause and UC-related hospitalizations compared to other TNF inhibitors.

+In addition, the ACG acknowledges that the use of treatments with fewer systemic effects (i.e., vedolizumab) in UC is an emerging clinical practice.
+Vedolizumab may be preferable for some patient populations, such as older patients who may have a higher risk of infection.
 In contrast, for patients with several EIMs, systemic therapies may be preferred.
 Overall, decisions regarding which therapy to use to achieve initial remission should be made by the patient and clinician and should be based on prognostic factors, disease extent and severity, and EIMs among other factors important to the patient.